Paathshaala: Critical reception

 Paathshaala received mixed reviews from top critics in India.
 It received 3 out of 5 from Indiatimes.
 The Times of India also gave the film 3 out of 5 saying, "Go for some serious viewing."
 AOL India's Noyon Jyoti Parasara gave the film a mere 1.5 out of 5 and said, "Paathshaala does not have a screenplay.
 And it has bad dialogues made only worse by loud acting by most of the cast."
 Indiafm's Taran Adarsh gave 2 out of 5 saying, "On the whole, Paathshaala is a well-intentioned film, but lacks clarity thanks to an uninspiring screenplay."
 Paathshaala was given 1.5 out of 5 by Rajeev Masand of CNN-IBN.
 According to him, "the script includes sheer melodrama and over-exaggeration in its effort to shamelessly manipulate you into caring for its characters."

 Box office

 The movie received a grand opening all over India.
-Ajmer, Jaipur, Jodhpur, and Udaipur started with 40–70 percent which went higher in subsequent shows.
-In Hyderabad, Punjab and Indore it opened to 50–60 percent and was expected to go up.
+Ajmer, Jaipur, Jodhpur, and Udaipur started with 40–70 per cent which went higher in subsequent shows.
+In Hyderabad, Punjab and Indore it opened to 50–60 per cent and was expected to go up.
 In Mumbai Cinemax, Fun Republic and Fame Adlabs also received a good turnover on the opening day.
 Paathshaala grossed around ₹ 10 crore net over its first week.
-The film started slow but managed to pick at places on Saturday and remained steady on the lower side over the weekdays.
-Although the second week was initially projected to earn more at the box office, earnings increased 70% and the film was declared a "Average hit.
+The film started slow but managed to pick up places on Saturday and remained steady on the lower side over the weekdays.
+Although the second week was initially projected to earn more at the box office, earnings increased 70% and the film was declared an "Average hit".